csinchok/chipy-fcc-presentation/PITCHME.md

 ## What is this FCC issue?

-- The head of the FCC wants to roll back Title II regulations |
+- The head of the FCC wants to roll back Title II regulations on ISPs |

 - Most tech people do not support this |